To run a zoo in England, Scotland and Wales, you need a licence from the local authority.

 - any other person whose representations might show grounds on which the authority has a power or duty to refuse to grant a licence

-The local authority will not grant the licence if they feel that the zoo would adversely affect the health or safety of people living in near it, or seriously affect the preservation of law and order or if they are not satisfied that appropriate conservation measures would be satisfactorily implemented.
+We will not grant the licence if we feel that the zoo would adversely affect the health or safety of people living in near it, or seriously affect the preservation of law and order or if we are not satisfied that appropriate conservation measures would be satisfactorily implemented.

 An application may also be refused if:

-- the local authority are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo
+- we are not satisfied that accommodation, staffing or management standards are suitable for the proper care and wellbeing of the animals or for the proper conduct of the zoo

 - the applicant, or if the applicant is an incorporated company, the company or any of the company's directors, managers, secretaries or other similar officers, or a keeper in the zoo, has been convicted of any offence involving the ill-treatment of animals

-Applications to renew a licence will be considered no later than six months before the expiry of the existing licence, unless a shorter time period is allowed by the local authority.
+Applications to renew a licence will be considered no later than six months before the expiry of the existing licence.

-The Secretary of State, after consulting the local authority, may direct them to attach one or more conditions to a licence.
+The Secretary of State, after consulting us, may direct us to attach one or more conditions to a licence.

 Apply for a licence to operate a zoo

-If the applicant is refused a licence, they may appeal to a magistrates' court or in Scotland to the sheriff within 28 days from the date on which the applicant receives written notification of the refusal.
+If the applicant is refused a licence, they may appeal to a magistrates' court within 28 days from the date on which the applicant receives written notification of the refusal.

-A licence holder may appeal to a Magistrates' court or in Scotland to the sheriff against:
+A licence holder may appeal to a Magistrates' court against:

 - any condition attached to a licence or any variation or cancellation of a condition